-The first signs of this disease are often noticed when grooming the horses.
-Muscle tremors, jerky movements, and muscle tension are observed.the horses show reluctance to give their hooves and sometimes jerk their hooves up sharply when they are lifted.
-The entire leg can spasm and the animals have visible difficulty putting the trembling leg back down.these horses also have problems moving backwards, which is particularly noticeable when getting out of a trailer.
-In most cases, the hindquarters are affected, but uncontrollable twitching can also occur in the head or forequarters.
-The intensity of the symptoms can vary greatly.
-In some cases, the twitching only occurs intermittently and can intensify under stress.
-In advanced stages of the disease, a significant loss of muscle mass can be observed.
+You often notice the first signs of this condition while grooming your horse.
+Symptoms include muscle tremors, jerky movements, and muscle stiffness.
+The horses show reluctance to give their hooves and sometimes jerk their hooves sharply upward when they are lifted.
+The entire leg may spasm, and affected horses visibly struggle to put the trembling leg back down.
+They also have difficulty moving backward, which is particularly noticeable when unloading from a trailer.
+In most cases, the hindquarters are affected, but uncontrolled twitching can also occur in the head or forequarters.
+The intensity of the symptoms varies greatly.
+In some cases, the twitching occurs only intermittently.
+It can intensify under stress.
+In the advanced stages of the disease, significant muscle wasting is evident.

-The appearance of the disease is not always clear to the owner, so a veterinarian should always be consulted.
-The symptoms are often confused with those of rooster foot or knee joint disease.
-A blood test can be performed, but it does not provide a clear indication of the disease, as the levels of the characteristic muscle enzymes do not differ from those of healthy animals.
-Nevertheless, the results can provide clues about possible causes or underlying diseases.
-Particular attention should be paid to the examination of minerals and trace elements, which are important components of muscle metabolism.
+The clinical presentation of this condition is not always clear to you as a horse owner, so you should always consult your veterinarian.
+It is not uncommon for the symptoms to be confused with those of rooster-step or patellar luxation (see the relevant articles).
+A blood test can be performed, but it does not provide a definitive indication of the disease, as the levels of characteristic muscle enzymes do not differ from those of healthy horses.
+The results can nevertheless provide clues to possible causes or underlying conditions.
+Particular attention should be paid here to the analysis of minerals and trace elements, which are important components of muscle metabolism.

-There is still no sound scientific evidence regarding the triggers of shivering syndrome.
-Muscular, neurological, genetic, traumatic, and hormonal causes are being discussed.
+There is currently no solid scientific evidence regarding the causes of shivering syndrome.
+Possible causes under discussion include muscular, neurological, genetic, traumatic, and hormonal factors.

-Since the exact causes are still unclear, the aim of treatment is to reduce the symptoms.
-Many affected horses show only minor signs and can be ridden (almost) without restriction, even in sport.
+Since the exact causes are still unknown, the goal of treatment is to alleviate symptoms.
+Many affected horses show only mild signs and can be ridden in competition with almost no restrictions.

-You can support your horse suffering from shivering and enable it to live a pain-free life as a riding horse by taking the following measures:
+You can support your horse with shivering by taking the following steps to help it lead a pain-free life as a riding horse:

-The disease is still considered incurable, which is why the prognosis must be classified as poor.
-However, under the above-mentioned conditions, the horse can be given a pain-free life and also be used as a riding horse, albeit to a limited extent.
+The condition is still considered incurable, which is why the prognosis must be classified as poor.
+Under the conditions described above, however, your horse can still lead a pain-free life and, although limited, continue to be used as a riding horse.

 This infectious disease caused by the coronavirus affects only cats and occurs worldwide.
 The disease remains one of the most common causes of death in cats.
 The name is derived from the most common symptom of this disease, peritonitis (inflammation of the abdominal lining).